Our pressure relieve valve survey consists of the following:

-- Location of the valve leaks: We have proprietary testing equipment which will detect even the smallest of leaks.
-We can locate your leaks under normal operating conditions
+- Location of the valve leaks; we have proprietary testing equipment which will detect even the smallest of leaks.
+We can locate your leaks under normal operating conditions.

-The function of a pressure relief valve is to protect pressure vessels, piping systems, and other equipment form pressures exceeding their design pressure by more than a fixed predetermined amount.
+The function of a pressure relief valve is to protect pressure vessels, piping systems, and other equipment from pressures exceeding their design pressure by more than a fixed predetermined amount.
 A pressure relief valve must be capable of operating at all times, especially during a period of power failure; therefore, the sole source of power for the pressure relief valve is the process fluid.

 Definition of PRV